 3. Sanctified Behaviour by helping those that are struggling in various areas :

 b.
-Encourage the fainthearted ( timid) “.
+Encourage the fainthearted (timid).
 The word translated “faintheated” literally means “ small souled”.
 The idea seems to be that we are to encourage those who want to give up.
 Most of us know such periods in life when we want to quit.
-We become timid ; tired of living faithfully; worn down by those who resist the truth of the gospel.
+We become timid.
+We become tired of living faithfully.
+We are worn down by those who resist the truth of the gospel.
 At times we feel like we aren’t accomplishing anything.
-At these times we need someone to come along to encourage us .
+At these times we need someone to come along to encourage us.

 c.
 Help ( sustain/ support ) the weak.

 A weak person needs support.
 The Christian church is not a place where we reject or belittle the weak.
-The Christian church is a place where we develop support systems – not dependency systems , mind you, but helping people to be self sustaining/ self supporting after they have experienced setbacks e.g. divorce ; illness ; advanced in years and they believe they serve no useful purpose ; bereaved – and don’t know how they will cope. etc .
+The Christian church is a place where we develop support systems, not dependency systems mind you, but helping people to be self sustaining and self supporting after they have experienced setbacks e.g. after divorce or illness or bereavement and when they become advanced in years and when they believe they serve no useful purpose.
 In each of these cases the human tendency is to withdraw from these people because we don’t know what to say.
-But These are times when people need someone to help them.
+But these are times when people need someone to help them.